 Amber Valley Wines

 Anyone brave enough to plant their own vineyard in the middle of rural Derbyshire gets a nod of respect from Great Food Club.
-That’s exactly what Duncan Mercer and Barry Lewis did in early 2011, when they toiled to dig their vines into a gentle south-west facing slope in the Amber Valley.
-The fruits of their labour have now arrived, with bottles of Lindway White and Pink available.
+That’s exactly what Barry Lewis and his co-founders did in early 2011, when they toiled to dig vines into a gentle south-west facing slope in the Amber Valley.
+The fruits of this labour have now arrived, with bottles of Lindway White and Pink available.

-“English wine is on the rise and we wanted to follow our dream of making wine here in Derbyshire,” says Duncan.
-“We’re both passionate about wine in general, with Barry having spent time in France and me in Australia.
-We found each other through River Cottage’s Landshare website.”
+“English wine is on the rise and we wanted to follow our dream of making wine here in Derbyshire,” says Barry.

-With their Adopt-A-Vine scheme and vineyard tours, Amber Valley Wines want as many people who share their passion as possible to join them, and enjoy the journey of making Derbyshire wine.
+With its Adopt-A-Vine scheme and vineyard tours, Amber Valley Wines want as many people who share their passion as possible to join them, and enjoy the journey of making Derbyshire wine.